texfaq/texfaq.github.io/FAQ-letterspace.md

 (Spacing-out forms part of the name of [`soul`](https://ctan.org/pkg/soul); the other half is described in [another question](FAQ-underline).)

-Possibly the ''ultimate'' in this field is the [`microtype`](https://ctan.org/pkg/microtype), which uses the micro-typography capabilities of current pdfTeX to provide a `\textls` command, which operates according to parameters declared in a `\SetTracking` command.  [`Microtype`](https://ctan.org/pkg/Microtype)'s ''tracking'' facility expands the natural spacing of the font itself, rather than inserting space between characters.
+Possibly the "ultimate" in this field is the [`microtype`](https://ctan.org/pkg/microtype), which uses the micro-typography capabilities of current pdfTeX to provide a `\textls` command, which operates according to parameters declared in a `\SetTracking` command.  [`Microtype`](https://ctan.org/pkg/Microtype)'s "tracking" facility expands the natural spacing of the font itself, rather than inserting space between characters.
 Ordinarily, letter-spacing will destroy ligatures; however, this is _wrong_ for some font styles (for example, `fraktur`), and the